Revision Facelift at a Glance

 | Medicare and private health rebate | Not applicable for cosmetic facelift surgery |

-| Indicative cost | Higher than the equivalent primary facelift fee; final fee quoted at consultation |
+| Indicative cost | Higher than the equivalent primary facelift in many cases; final fee quoted after consultation |

 Second Facelift vs Revision Facelift